PAIR-code/lit/website/src/tutorials/text-salience.md

 1.  it can be slow as it requires many evaluations of the model, and
 2.  it can be noisy on longer inputs where there are more tokens to ablate.

 We can increase **_the number of samples to be used for LIME_** within LIT to counter the potential noisiness, however this is at the cost of computation time.

-In the example below, we go from the default number of samples (256) up to 4096, increasing in powers of 2 (i.e., 256, 512, 1024, 2048, 4096).
-Note through these transitions, how the model becomes more sure of the salience scores it outputs (indicated by stronger colors for the key tokens).
-A particularly interesting observation for this example is how the model isn’t sure about the word “although” in this sentence, but later on learns that it has a negative connotation and assigns a non-negligible negative salience score to it.

-{% include partials/inset-image image: '/assets/images/text-salience-image-4.png',
-  caption: 'TODO'%}

-{% include partials/inset-image image: '/assets/images/text-salience-image-5.png',
-  caption: 'TODO'%}

-{% include partials/inset-image image: '/assets/images/text-salience-image-6.png',
-  caption: 'TODO'%}

-{% include partials/inset-image image: '/assets/images/text-salience-image-7.png',
-  caption: 'TODO'%}

-{% include partials/inset-image image: '/assets/images/text-salience-image-8.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/text-salience-image-4.png',
+    caption: 'LIME can be configured to explain a specific output field and/or class, to use a specific masking token, and to use a specific seed for its random number generator.
+The most often used configuration parameters are the number of samples and kerne size, which can reduce noise in the results, but also affect the time required for each run.'%}

 Another interesting difference between the gradient based methods and LIME lies in how they analyze the input.
 The gradient based methods use the model’s tokenizer, which splits up words into smaller constituents, whereas LIME splits the text into words at whitespaces.
 Thus, LIME’s word-level results are often incomparable with the token-level results from other methods, as you can see in the salience maps below.

-{% include partials/inset-image image: '/assets/images/text-salience-image-9.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/text-salience-image-2.png',
+    caption: "LIME splits the input sentence based on whitespace and punctuation characters, whereas the other methods use the model's tokenizer to separate the input into its constituent parts."%}

-### Single example use-case : What do we do with the output of the salience maps module
+### Single example use-case : Interpreting the salience maps module

 Let’s take a concrete example and walkthrough how we might use the salience maps module and counterfactual generators to analyze the behavior of the `sst2-tiny` model on the classification task.

 First, let’s refer back to our heuristic for choosing appropriate methods.
-Because `sst2-tiny` does not have a LSTM architecture, we shouldn’t rely too much on Grad · Input.
+Because `sst2-tiny` does not have a LSTM architecture, we shouldn't rely too much on Grad · Input.
 So, we are left with Grad L2 Norm, Integrated Gradients and LIME to base our decisions on.

-To gain some confidence in our heuristic, we look for examples where Grad &dot;
-Input performs poorly compared to the other methods.
+To gain some confidence in our heuristic, we look for examples where Grad · Input performs poorly compared to the other methods.
 There are quite a few in the dataset, for example the sentence below where Grad · Input predicts completely opposite salience scores to its counterparts.

-{% include partials/inset-image image: '/assets/images/text-salience-image-10.png',
+{%  include partials/inset-image
-  caption: 'TODO'%}
+    image: '/assets/images/text-salience-image-10.png',
+    caption: 'An example of how Grad · Input can perform poorly&mdash;all pink values, the opposite of what. other methods found&mdash;on certain input and model architecture combinations.'%}

 #### Use Case 1: Sexism Analysis with Counterfactuals

 Coming back to our use-case, we want to investigate if the model displays sexist behavior for a particular input sentence.
 We take a datapoint with a negative